 “It is better to burn quickly and melt many souls than to burn slowly and not melt any”.
 This saint and mystic often said and also lived accordingly.
+He is one of the first Indian Christian teachers to receive worldwide attention.

 Born in 1889 in a traditional Sikh family in Punjab, and